 Not only will you not give the floor to your doubters, you will go them one better by name checking and then answering them with authority and finality.
 This is the most effective way to keep these doubts from looming large enough in the minds of your readers to strangle a possible sale.
 Let them know that you yourself are aware of the issues and that there is nothing to fear.
 Convince them of this and the sale is made.

-Your Closing Pitch Should Always Follow Naturally from Your Presentation
+Your Call to Action Should Always Follow Naturally from Your Presentation

 There’s nothing more annoying to a reader than a sudden transition to a sales pitch at the end of the article.
 You won’t do yourself any favors in terms of upgrading your website conversions or search engine rankings if you irritate the reader so badly that they close the page and move on to someone else’s.
 One of the best techniques that you can learn is to get into the habit of carefully poring over your work to make sure that everything matches from beginning to end.